Enoch2k2/flatiron-flask-project-generator/README.md

 # Simple Flask Project Generator for Flatiron School

-This script is for generating a barebone phase 4 project that's already configured for Flask.
-React you will still need to add (possibly adding this later).
+This script is for generating a barebone phase 4 project that's already configured for Flask with a React frontend.

 ### How to use